cirosantilli/git-tutorial/index.md

 - `readme` file explaining why the dir is there after all!

 - `.gitkeep` file.
-It has absolutelly no special meaning for git, but is somewhat conventional.
+It has absolutely no special meaning for git, but is somewhat conventional.

-#symlinks
+#Symlinks

-##on push
+##On push

 Git stores symlinks as files containing the link location + some metadata inside `.git` that indicates that it is a symlink.

-##on pull
+##On pull

 Git recreates the symlinks on local system.